 V. Kališ; P. Chaloupka; J. Turek; Z. Rokyta

-Evaluation of mutual relationship between the perineal length, vaginal delivery and perineal injury.
+Summary of the mutual relationship between vaginal delivery and anal incontinence.

-Department of Gynaecology and Obstetrics, Charles University and Faculty Hospital Pilsen.
+Department of Gynaecology and Obstetrics, Charles University and Faculty Hospital Pilsen, Czech Republic.

 9600 vaginal deliveries between January 1997 and March 2004 were evaluated.
 The aim of the study was to observe the incidence of the 3rd degree tear and identification of the risk factors.
 The recognition of the perineal injury was open to the individual interpretation and assessment of the doctors involved.